Dravidian languages: Distribution

 A pentalingual highway sign in Kochi written in Malayalam, English, Hindi, Tamil and Kannada.

 Dravidian languages are mostly located in the southern and central parts of south Asia with 2 main outliers, Brahui having speakers in Balochistan and as far north as Merv, Turkmenistan, and Kurukh to the east in Jharkhand and as far northeast as Bhutan, Nepal and Assam.
-Historically Maharashtra, Gujarat and Sindh also had Dravidian speaking populations from the evidence of place names (like -v(a)li, -koṭ from Dravidian paḷḷi, kōṭṭai), grammatical features in Marathi, Gujarati, and Sindhi and Dravidian like kinship systems in southern Indo–Aryan languages.
-Proto-Dravidian could have been spoken in a wider area, perhaps into Central India or the western Deccan which may have had other forms of early Dravidian/pre-Proto-Dravidian or other branches of Dravidian which are currently unknown.

 Since 1981, the Census of India has reported only languages with more than 10,000 speakers, including 17 Dravidian languages.
 In 1981, these accounted for approximately 24% of India's population.

 In the 2001 census, they included 214 million people, about 21% of India's total population of 1.02 billion.
 In addition, the largest Dravidian-speaking group outside India, Tamil speakers in Sri Lanka, number around 4.7 million.
 The total number of speakers of Dravidian languages is around 227 million people, around 13% of the population of the Indian subcontinent.

 The largest group of the Dravidian languages is South Dravidian, with almost 150 million speakers.
 Tamil, Kannada and Malayalam make up around 98% of the speakers, with 75 million, 44 million and 37 million native speakers, respectively.

 The next-largest is the South-Central branch, which has 78 million native speakers, the vast majority of whom speak Telugu.
 The total number of speakers of Telugu, including those whose first language is not Telugu, is around 85 million people.
 This branch also includes the tribal language Gondi spoken in central India.

 The second-smallest branch is the Northern branch, with around 6.3 million speakers.
 This is the only sub-group to have a language spoken in Pakistan – Brahui.

 The smallest branch is the Central branch, which has only around 200,000 speakers.
 These languages are mostly tribal, and spoken in central India.

-Languages recognized as official languages of India appear here in boldface.
+Languages recognised as official languages of India appear here in boldface.